ministryofjustice/hmpps-spring-boot-sqs/README.md

 This plugin targets Spring Boot 3.
 See the `spring-boot-2` branch for the Spring Boot 2 version.

+As of release 3.0 it also requires at least Java 21.

 ## Overview

 We have many services that use AWS SQS queues and topics with various patterns for managing queues that have evolved over time.
 These patterns have been duplicated widely and thus are subject to the usual problems associated with a lack of DRY such as code drift and the proliferation of boilerplate code.